CharlesDerek/PySpringPad/ReadMe.md

 Docker images are explicitly versioned, not tied to external defaults.

 This repo is not just a demo — it’s a time capsule and launch pad.
-Ten years from now, you’ll still be able to scaffold and run a Flask/Django/FastAPI app as it worked today.
+Ten years from now, you’ll still be able to scaffold and run a robust Flask/Django/FastAPI app as it worked today.

 🤝 Contributing